Incontinence

 For best outcomes using self-care, combine associated Aroma Acu-Sticks® to acu-points, topical remedies, and good lifestyle practices.

-- Apply the Earth Element Acupressure Stick to Acupressure Point Spleen 6
+Apply the Earth Element Aroma Acu-Stick® to activate Acupressure Point ST 36

 Kidney Yin Deficiency and Urinary Incontinence